top of page

 I will end this post with a photo recap from where it all began (see pictures below).
 I couldn't have asked for a greater father, who I owe my love and passion for the outdoors to.
 Thanks Dad for giving me that spark!

-Me (left) at 6 years old showing off our catch, likely from Lake Berryessa, or maybe the somewhere in the SF Bay Area?
+Me (left) at 6 years old showing off our catch, likely from Lake Berryessa, or maybe somewhere in the SF Bay Area?
 Ignore the 90's scrapbook sticker...

 Dad (below) about 15 years ago, after his first time taking my partner fishing at Pyramid Lake.